Welcome to the Department of Health and Human Development

-The Health Education curriculum reflects the broad nature of the field, preparing students to design, implement, and evaluate health education programs in various settings.
+The Public Health Education curriculum reflects the broad nature of the field, preparing students to design, implement, and evaluate health education programs in various settings.
 The school health option prepares you to teach in elementary or secondary schools.
-The community health option prepares you as a health educator in public and private health agencies, the work site, or medical care facilities.
+The Public Health option prepares you as a health educator in public and private health agencies, the work site, or medical care facilities.

 Field experience is an integral part of the curriculum in each of the department's three divisions.
 With the guidance of faculty, you will have the opportunity to work with professionals in your field of interest while you earn college credit.
 Your internship experience allows you to work at one of hundreds of locations throughout the region, the nation, or even in a foreign country.
 Some of the agencies and organizations where our majors have completed internships include:

 - Department of Social and Health Services